xis/wombat/README.md

 # Wombat Task Queue

 Wombat Task Queue, an open-source task queue service built with Go and leveraging MongoDB for storage, is engineered to simplify task management and processing in distributed applications.
+Supports prioritization.

 ## Planned Features

-- **Task Prioritization**: Assign priority levels to tasks for processing.
+- [x] **Task Prioritization**: Assign priority levels to tasks for processing.
 - **Stale Task Handling**: Automatically remove tasks that have been pending for too long.
 - **Task Metrics**: Track task processing times and success rates.
 - **gRPC Support**: Use gRPC for communication.